yousefoqal/IT1025-CRN_81663/lab2/readme.md

 Data Representation

 Numeric Conversions: A decimal number represnts any 10 digit number (0-9).
 A binary number is any 2 digit number (0-1).
 A hexadecimal number is a 16 digit number which uncludes 10 number's and 6 characters (0-9) and (A,B,C,D,E,F).

+Hexadecimal Color Representation: In a RGB color space #ab00ff is the color purple.
+It's made of 67.1% red, 0% green and 100% blue.
+In a CMYk color space it is made of 32.9% cyan, 100% magenta, 0% yellow and 0% black. #ab00ff has a hue angle of 280.2 degress and has a saturation of 100% and a lightness of 50%. #ab00ff color hex can be made by combining #ff00ff and #5700ff together.
+The color #ab00ff shouldn't be problematic when it comes to website accessibility.
+The color has a lightness of 50% which isn't to light nor to dark.
+If the background is white or black the user can clearly see the color and would have no preblem viewing the leters using that color.